 Yes.
 The Geological Survey of Victoria and Geoscience Australia have safely carried out ground gravity surveys for more than 50 years in all parts of Victoria using the same techniques to help build up an understanding of Victoria’s geology.

 This survey is being conducted to improve scientists’ understanding of the geology of the region and of how it has evolved over time.
 It is not being carried out to directly explore for minerals in the survey area.

 No. This survey is being carried out to better understand the geology of northeast Victoria and how it has evolved over time.
 The survey area is not prospective for gas and this survey has nothing to do with gas or fracking.

-The results of this survey will be publicly available on this website and on the Geoscience Australia website.
-It is anticipated that the results of this survey will be available in the second half of 2019.
+The results of this survey are publicly available on this website and on the Geoscience Australia website.

 - Find out more about gravity as a geophysical technique on the Geoscience Australia website